 **Last year, I was able to experience how Branson, Missouri take care of their veterans around Veterans’ Day.
 Take a peek at this very personal story I heard during my time there in2018: A Veterans Day Story: A Village, A Vet and a Pristine Piece of Linen.

 What are Your November Traditions?

-I’ve shared some of our crazy ideas.
-What are yours?
+Well, I’ve shared some of our crazy ideas.
+What are some of yours?
 Do you have anything you do on a regular basis throughout the month of November?
-What do your Thanksgiving holidays look like and when do you allow Christmas to creep into the picture?
-Share your stories below and let’s find ourselves grateful that we have the opportunity to create moments and memories like this in our lives.
+What do your Thanksgiving holidays look like and when do you allow Christmas to sneak into the picture?
+Share your stories below and let’s find ourselves grateful that we have the opportunity to create moments and memories such as this in our lives.

 BE SURE TO FOLLOW FOOTPRINTS IN PIXIE DUST ON:

 - Facebook at Footprints in Pixie Dust by T.M.
 Brown